 Looking to learn more about aerial filming?
 Check out our video above and the blog below:

-If you are in need of footage that is not available by traditional means, you might want to consider hiring a camera crew to get some aerial shots.
-Aerial shots allow you to capture shots that would otherwise be impossible with traditional filming equipment, as they can easily capture high quality footage from new angles while simultaneously capturing a wide array of surrounding scenery.
+If you need footage that is not available by traditional means, you might want to consider hiring a camera crew to get some aerial shots.
+Aerial shots allow you to capture shots that would otherwise be impossible with traditional filming equipment, as they can easily capture high-quality footage from new angles while simultaneously capturing a wide array of surrounding scenery.

 Tethered cameras and drones have greatly changed the way that aerial footage is captured.
-These modern pieces of technology allow for truly stunning video to be taken, offering up perspectives that were once thought impossible without use of a helicopter or other equipment.
+These modern pieces of technology allow for truly stunning videos to be taken, offering up perspectives that were once thought impossible without the use of a helicopter or other equipment.

-Aerial filming is an extremely powerful way to promote a business, country or place.
-It gives you the opportunity to show off something in a way that you can’t do with any other type of filming.
+Aerial filming is an extremely powerful way to promote a business, country, or place.
+It allows you to show off something in a way that you can’t do with any other type of filming.

 Description: The camera should be at least three feet away from the subject for good quality footage.

 The viewpoint should be below the subject, which means that you will have to fly with the sun behind you and shoot the subject from above.
 Quality footage comes when the sun is behind you and your camera is closer than three feet from your subject.